 In April 2012, Parkland College and CUDO presented the Illinois premiere of a new documentary about the amazing Linotype machine.
-Director Doug Wilson introduced the film and then joined a panel discussion immediately following the screening (see pictures from the premiere).
+Director Doug Wilson introduced the film and then joined a panel discussion immediately following the screening.

 - Hamilton Wood Type Museum Wayzgoose Field Trip

 In November 2011, nine students and several community members attended the annual Wayzgoose Type Conference in Two Rivers WI.
-Students attended a variety of hands-on seminars with letterpress and typography aficionados including Brad Vetter, author/curator Jim Sherraden from Hatch Show Print and award-winning type designer Matthew Carter (see pictures from the field trip).
+Students attended a variety of hands-on seminars with letterpress and typography aficionados including Brad Vetter, author/curator Jim Sherraden from Hatch Show Print and award-winning type designer Matthew Carter.

 - Typeface Movie Premiere

 In Spring 2010, Parkland College and CUDO collaborated on presenting the Champaign-Urbana premiere of a new documentary about the revival of wood type and letterpress printing.
-Over 100 people attended the screening in the Parkland Theatre with filmmaker Justin Nagan attending the event (see pictures from the event).
+Over 100 people attended the screening in the Parkland Theatre with filmmaker Justin Nagan attending the event.
 There was a post-screening discussion that included the filmmaker, Eric Benson (Assistant Professor of Graphic Design, University of Illinois), Maya Bruck (Co-founder and Executive Director, CUDO), John Havlik (Graphic Design Instructor, Parkland College), John Jennings (Associate Professor of Graphic Design, University of Illinois), Julie Johnson (Associate Professor of Graphic Design, Illinois State University).

 - SEEK Design Conference Field Trip

 In November 2009, eight students and community members attended the annual SEEK Design Conference at Northern Illinois University in DeKalb IL.
-Students attended a variety of breakout sessions and seminars in the morning, but the highlight of the conference was afternoon keynote presentations by influential designers Massimo Vignelli and Jakob Trollbäck (see pictures from the field trip.)
+Students attended a variety of breakout sessions and seminars in the morning, but the highlight of the conference was afternoon keynote presentations by influential designers Massimo Vignelli and Jakob Trollbäck.

 - Art Chantry at Parkland Art Gallery

 In November 2008, influential designer Art Chantry was invited to showcase his work in a solo exhibition at the Parkland Art Gallery.
 Art Chantry was flown in from Seattle WA to attend the opening reception.
-While in town, he gave two additional presentations and thoroughly enjoyed his stay in Champaign-Urbana (see pictures from the eventand read about Art's farewell dinner in Champaign).
+While in town, he gave two additional presentations and thoroughly enjoyed his stay in Champaign-Urbana and read about Art's farewell dinner in Champaign).

 - Tribune Showprint Field Trip

 In the fall of 2008, students traveled back in time to visit the oldest continuously operating letterpress print shop in the USA.
 Open since 1878, Tribune is actually one year older than the world-famous Hatch Show Print in Nashville.
 Tribune's owner invited our students into their wood type composition area and we were able to get a hands-on lesson in this traditional craft.
-On the way to Tribune, we also stopped by Twin Rocker Handmade Paper in Brookston IN to see a demonstration of traditional paper making (see pictures from the field trip).
+On the way to Tribune, we also stopped by Twin Rocker Handmade Paper in Brookston IN to see a demonstration of traditional paper making.

 - Helvetica Movie Premiere